 - Gently screw in your lens and check to see if it will focus.
 If it stops turning before it’s sharp you will need to remove the filter from the camera.
-If it still will not focus after removing the filter it likely has a back focus under 3.2mm and is not compatible.
+If it still will not focus after removing the filter it likely has a back focus under 3.2mm and is not compatible (under 2.3mm on H11PRO).
 Take the lens back out.

 - Thread the small black locking ring onto your lens.

 - Screw the lens into the adapter until sharply in focus.

 - It helps to connect the camera to a large screen via HDMI / Media Mod.
 If using the rear screen on the camera set the focus while zoomed in all the way in Photo mode.
 Zoom back out and take some pictures.
 Verify sharp focus across the entire image via GoPro app or PC.

 - Tighten the locking ring against the adapter to lock the lens in place.